chantakornchw-max/Customer-Segmentation-using-RFM-Analysis-and-K-Means-Clustering/README.md

 ## The Analytical Approach

-We transformed transactional data into three behavioral features:
+Convert transaction data into three behavioral attributes:

 Recency (R): Days since the last purchase (lower is better).